JohnYang1210/PycomCAD/ReadMe.md

 ### 3.1 Module-level functions

-These functions are used to convert data type.
+These functions are used to convert data type.Details about data type convertion can be referred to https://www.cnblogs.com/johnyang/p/12617881.html .

 ### 3.2 Early-bind mode Or Lazy-bind mode